Integrated digital and PR strategy helps business solutions review platform secure $45 million in funding and grow by 2,000 percent.

 There are all kinds of tidbits of advice that can help you become more successful in selling to CIOs.
 Here are a few final tips and techniques:

-If your organization is struggling in its efforts to increase CIO selling success, it’s probably time to pursue some additional marketing and media relations initiatives.
+If your organization is struggling in its efforts to increase CIO selling success, or selling success with other stakeholders such as IT managers, it’s probably time to pursue some additional marketing and media relations initiatives.
 Walker Sands can help.
 Simply contact our Business Development Team or call us at (312) 267-0066.